Memnoc/trust_cli/README.md

 As projects become larger and larger, it is almost inevitable a huge amount of dependencies will end up in your tree.
 This is not only true for highly vetted, large projects that are typically found in medium-large companies, but also for relatively small projects.

-While using dependencies can greatly simplify your app by reducing the amount of code you need to write, while providing a level of abstraction developers can get on board with, the fact of the matter is: can you trust and can you keep track of the "health" of your dependencies?
+While using dependencies can greatly simplify your app by reducing the amount of code you need to write, while providing a level of abstraction developers can get on board with, the fact of the matter is: can you trust and can you keep track of the "health" of your dependencies

 ## The solution